ishaankor/Software-Tools-Blog/labreport3.md

              }
            }
            ```
-         - This fix addresses the issue...
+         - This fix addresses the issue as it fixes the recursive process of reassigning the values in `int[] arr` (the `parameter`) when parsing through it.
+This function wants to return a reverse of the `parameter` instead of a new `int ArrayList` - essentially, the opposite of `reversed()`.
+The changed code creates a copy of the `parameter`, which is then  parsed through in order to assign the correct values to `arr`.

-3. ## Part 2 - Researching Commands:
+2. ## Part 2 - Researching Commands:
    - ### The `grep` command-line options:
      - `grep --line-number`:
        - File - `1477-7819-1-10.txt`: